Multi-session workbench for agentic coding tools.

 On Windows, SmartScreen may prompt you — click More info → Run anyway.
 On macOS, right-click → Open on first launch.

 Sorcerer started as a personal workflow tool and grew into something worth sharing.
-Built by one developer who needed a better way to manage parallel Claude Code sessions.
+Built by one developer who needed a better way to manage parallel coding-agent sessions.

 AetherCI also builds AI-powered CI/CD failure analysis — the other half of the AI development workflow.